Bridge Firewall Configuration

 set firewall bridge forward filter default-action 'drop'

-set firewall bridge forward filter enable-default-log
+set firewall bridge forward filter default-log

 set firewall bridge forward filter rule 10 action 'continue'